Scenarios

 --out s1a_tile_polar_dir_087_time_gamma.tif

-# Wrapped for batch application, with OTB, correct metadata
+# Or, wrapped for batch application, with OTB, correct metadata

 apply-calibration-map.sh -c gamma --dirmap path/to_cosIA_files path/to/S1Tiling/products